packit/packit.dev/content/docs/guide.md

 ```

 Pretty clear I'd say: when a new upstream release happens, propose it to
 dist-git main branch: Fedora Rawhide.

+If you are wondering if you can use this for other branches as well,
+you will not be disappointed.
+That is exactly why there is a `dist_git_branches` key where you can specify the list of
+all the dist-git branches you want to update.
+And if you don't want to change the configuration every release,
+take a look at [aliases](/docs/configuration/#aliases) you can use instead of hardcoded versions.

-When running locally, you can set `create_pr`
+When running locally, you can set `create_pr` option to `false`
-option to `false`:
+to directly push to a dist-git branch:

 ```yaml
 create_pr: false